gammapy/PyGamma15/tutorials/fermi/README.md

 - Install pip.
 - Install fermipy and its python dependencies.

-Note that the Fermi STs can only be used with the python installation that comes packaged with the STs.
+Note that the fermipy and the Fermi STs can only be used with the python installation that comes packaged with the STs.

+If you have fermipy and the STs installed you should be able to run the notebooks in the tutorial directory by launching an ipython notebook session.

 ## Agenda